taddyorg/3s-docs/Schema Structured Syndication 83a111181e8e410bb27948b61b73c2ec.md

 [Creator-Friendly Copyright Notice](Schema%20Structured%20Syndication%2083a111181e8e410bb27948b61b73c2ec/Creator-Friendly%20Copyright%20Notice%2069bdbb09b2804878b76ca7787026d917.md)

 <aside>
-❕ If you would like to edit or contribute to the SSS specification.
-You can either [submit a PR here](https://github.com/taddyorg/3s-docs) or by creating a notion account and [leaving a comment.](http://bit.ly/3VQqtQV)
+👷 If you would like to edit or contribute to the SSS specification, you can [submit a PR here](https://github.com/taddyorg/3s-docs).

-Open Source Credit: This website is actually just a notion document.
-We use [Travis's notion + nextjs starter project](https://github.com/transitive-bullshit/nextjs-notion-starter-kit), you should check it out if you want an easy way to create + edit your docs.

 </aside>